covr-care/api-interview/README.md

 The expected number of records for this date range is 338.

+# Part 2

+We would like you count how many hours were worked on 2025-02-01.

+The expected number of hours is 43.

 ## Running server

 It is important that the server is started from the `server` directory in order for the server to find the `interview.db` sqlite file.